 The pulse from the cup anemometer is connected to an interrupt input of the micro-controller.
 Every time its logic level changes an interrupt routine is called.
 This routine increments a counter and checks how many time has passed since the previous interrupt call.
-If the previous call was more than 6 seconds ago, the wind speed is (almost) zero.
-If the previous call was just over 3 second ago the interrupt counter now holds the amount of pulses in three seconds.
+If the previous call was more than 2 seconds ago, the wind speed is (almost) zero.
+If the previous call was just over a second ago the interrupt counter now holds the amount of pulses in one second.
 This value is stored and from that value the wind speed can be calculated.
-If the previous call was less than 3 seconds ago the measurement is still in progress and no further action is taken.
-A measurment period of three seconds is choosen because it is the standard as used by the Dutch meteorological institute (KNMI).
+If the previous call was under a second ago the measurement is still in progress and no further action is taken.